-Elite members receive discount or waivers, depending on status.
+Elite members receive discounts or waivers, depending on status.
 Big families beware!

 Changes and Cancellation

 KrisFlyer’s change and cancellation fees are among the lowest in the world.
 These are attractive to people with unpredictable travel schedules who seek to lock in awards when available.
-Date changes Singapore Airlines and Silk Air flights are free.
+Date changes for Singapore Airlines flights are free.

-Other changes to awards are only USD$20 to change online.
-Changes by telephone will incur an additional fee of USD$25 or 2,500 miles (only if the task can be completed online).
+Other changes to awards are only $20 to change online.
+Changes by telephone will incur an additional fee of $25 or 2,500 miles (only if the task can be completed online).
 Changes within 24 hours of departure or no-shows incur a fee of $75.